ArturoHurtado7/HousePrices/README.md

 # HousePrices
 ## Installation

-Initialize the virtual Environment, and activate:
+Initialize the virtual Environment, and activate it:

 ```bash
 py -m venv venv